 The question I am trying to answer here is how reliable are engulfing candles are as basic buy/sell signals.

 To do this I will look at the currency majors to find all engulfing patterns over a ten year period.
 I’ll then measure the market fall or rise if there was one just after the signal appeared.

 By doing this we will see if this pattern can be profitably traded – or if trading it is no better than flipping a coin.

 Measuring correction size

 To start with I’ll define how I will measure the size of a market correction.

-To detect an engulfing candle, both the open and close levels must be set.
+To detect an engulfing candle, both the open and close levels must be known.
 In other words the candle must be complete.
-This means any engulfing bar detector will lag by one bar at least.
+This means any detection will lag by one bar at least.
 Therefore the earliest point at which a trade can be executed is at the open of the next bar.